 Given you’d have to be packing some serious pounds to get stuck side by side on this bridge, I prefer the theory that sees it as an expression of family bonds.

 After the skinny bridge we pass by the famous – and famously expensive – Amstel Hotel.

 InterContinental Amstel Amsterdam is a five-star hotel marked by a long tradition of warm hospitality and tasteful luxury.
 The hotel opened its doors in 1867 and has enjoyed a fabulous reputation ever since for its majestic appearance and homely warmth.
 The imposing lobby, historical staircase, beautiful chandeliers and high ceilings make it a true Grand Dame Hotel.

-Up next is the leafy Omval neighbourhood.
+Next stop on your bike day trip is the leafy Omval neighbourhood.
 Situated just inside the Ring, this peaceful suburb lies on the eastern bank of the Amstel.